mrunge/opstools-gate/README.md

     vm_name:
     image_uuid:

 vm_name can be set, it's the name for the vm to be used, you need to define the image uuid of the image to be launched.

 # Run the playbook
 Finally, you're ready to run the playbook like this:

     ansible-playbook playbook.yml -e @config.yml

+`test.yml` is handy, if you want a vm to play around after some tests were run.